 If you’re thinking of living on campus, you must complete the University’s common residence application, MyRes.
 Residence is guaranteed for all new full-time students entering their first year of university in an undergraduate program for the first time – as long as you’ve completed the MyRes application by March 31st and received and accepted an offer of admission by June 1st.

 Get a handle on your finances by considering the costs, such as tuition fees, textbooks and living expenses, and exploring some of the many sources of funding that may be available to you.
 Be sure to look into government and University of Toronto programs, scholarships, and grants.

-If you haven’t already done so, you’ll want to begin planning for your university experience and considering housing arrangements, transportation and dining options.
+If you haven’t already done so, you’ll want to begin planning for your university experience, including course selection and registration, and considering housing arrangements, transportation and dining options.
 You can also sign up for an orientation event, and take note of some important dates for newly admitted students.

-- Planning to take a Gap Year?
+- Want to take a gap year?
 Request a Deferral